BrutusBondBTC/nostr-how/src/routes/pages/en/relays.md

 ### Popular paid relays

-An up-to-date list of paid relays with details on how much they cost and who operates them can be found on [Relay Exchange](https://relay.exchange/)
+An up-to-date list of paid relays with details on how much they cost and who operates them can be found on the [Nostr.watch paid relays tab](https://nostr.watch/relays/find#paid)

 ### Where can I find a list of all relays?